macanebr1412/Macan-Ebrahimzade-Project/README.md

+## Demo project developed and designed by Macan Ebrahimzade.

+# About this Project

-## Getting Started
+# Getting Started

-First, install npm:

-npm i
+1. npm i

+2. npm run dev